Doctor of Philosophy (PhD)

 Please click here to download the Research & Innovation Strategy 2015 - 2016

-Cork Institute of Technology (CIT) is committed to supporting and promoting all aspects of academic formation of postgraduate students through its constituent faculties, colleges, schools and Academic Units.
+Munster Technological Universtiy is committed to supporting and promoting all aspects of academic formation of postgraduate students through its constituent faculties, colleges, schools and Academic Units.
 Such aspects include the research project, taught modules, personal development plan, induction, progression and transfer.
 Postgraduate research is carried out under the supervision and guidance of appropriately qualified members of academic staff of the Institute.
-A student may register at CIT for a research programme leading to awards at level 9 (Masters) and level 10 (Doctoral) levels, including doctorates carried out partially or completely in the workplace.
-CIT provides opportunities for postgraduate study on both a full-time and a part-time basis for individuals with diverse academic, industrial and professional backgrounds and aspirations.
+A student may register at MTU for a research programme leading to awards at level 9 (Masters) and level 10 (Doctoral) levels, including doctorates carried out partially or completely in the workplace.
+MTU provides opportunities for postgraduate study on both a full-time and a part-time basis for individuals with diverse academic, industrial and professional backgrounds and aspirations.

 Doctor of Philosophy